Rishabh9023/CEL-Traffic-flow-case-study/README.md

 ## 🎯 Conclusion

 Traffic flow at road junctions can be effectively modeled using matrix-based conservation principles.
-Nonlinear congestion modeling enhances realism, while kinetic theory explains the density-flow relationship.
+Nonlinear congestion modeling enhances realism.
-Numerical methods allow simulation of dynamic traffic behavior.